martinrist/reactive-with-rxjs-bacon/content.md

     coordStream.log();
 ```

-- So, we've seen how to filter _or_ map events...

 ---

 # Filtering _and_ Mapping

+- So, we've seen how to filter _or_ map events...
-- Only show the RHS clicks _and_ show them as coordinates
+    - Now, only show the RHS clicks _and_ show them as coordinates

 --